Toy Example - Tabularized GiGL#

 Node anchor prediction sample for node 1:

-No train sample found for node 1.
+Train sample for node 1:

 Validation sample for node 1: